mokhial27/ecommerce-rest-api/README.md

 ## Overview

-The **E-Commerce App** is a full-featured, modern e-commerce platform built with the MERN stack (MongoDB, Express, React, Node.js).
+The **E-Commerce App** is a full-featured, modern e-commerce platform built with (MongoDB, Express, Node.js).
 It offers a seamless shopping experience with functionalities including user authentication, product management, and payment processing.

 ## Features